 Do you provide single or two person kayaks?

 All of our tours use two person kayak for guest.
 Your guide is most often in a single kayak unless the tour has an odd number of guest.
-We use two person kayak from many reason.
-Two person kayak provide an easy to use kayak for various skill levels.
+We use two-person kayaks for many reasons.
+Two-person kayaks are easy to use kayaks for various skill levels.
 Having all guest in the same style kayaks improves travel dynamics.
-Two person kayak offer more stability and comfort for those less used to being in a kayak for a day.
-On multi-day tours two person kayaks provide the storage capacity needed to carry all necessary equipment and food.
+Two person kayaks offer more stability and comfort for those less used to being in a kayak for a day.
+On multi-day tour, two person kayaks provide the storage capacity needed to carry all necessary equipment and food.

 Will I be stuck in a large group?

 NO. We strongly feel the best way to provide you the service you are seeking is to limit the size of our tours.
 The maximum size group that we take out for all tours except custom tours, is 8 guest.
-8 guest equals 4 tandem kayaks which is a very small and non intrusive group size.
-Traveling in small groups allows the pace to better suit the groups needs.
+8 guest equals 4 tandem kayaks which are a very small and nonintrusive group size.
+Traveling in small groups allows the pace to better suit the group’s needs.
 Guides can spend more time individually with guest and take you into areas a large group simply will not fit.
 You should never have a hard time hearing what your guide has to say when rafted in kelp beds enjoying all the intertidal life.
 Safety is another reason we like to travel in small groups.
-With 1 guide along to tend to 8 guest it is much easier to manage any safety issue if any arise.
+With 1 guide along to tend to 8 guests, it is much easier to manage any safety issue if any arise.

-Can I book a tour for more than 8 guest?
+Can I book a tour for more than 8 guests?

 Should I Tip my Guide?